ervardaan/stat-240-uw-madison/week1/OBJECTIVES.md

 ### How to create, manipulate, and calculate with vectors in R

--- YAML
+- YAML

---- ain't markdown language-only declare knitting details inside it
+-- ain't markdown language-only declare knitting details inside it

 - Vectors
 - assignment